mrward/mrward.github.com/source/_posts/2016-01-01-DNXSupportInXamarinStudio.markdown

 {% img /images/blog/DNXSupportInXamarinStudio/TextEditorSelectActiveDnxFramework.png 'Active DNX framework context menu in text editor' 'Active DNX framework context menu in text editor' %}

 The active framework affects the code completion provided in the text editor.
-In the screenshot below the active framework has been set to DNX Core and you can see that the DateTime type does not show ToShortDateTimeString in its completion list.
+In the screenshot below the active framework has been set to DNX Core and you can see that the DateTime type does not show ToShortDateString in its completion list.

 {% img /images/blog/DNXSupportInXamarinStudio/DnxCodeCompletionForActiveFramework.png 'Code completion for active DNX framework' 'Code completion for active DNX framework' %}

-You can also see that the code in the #if DNX451 block is grayed out since it is not used with the current active framework.
+You can also see that the code in the #if DNX451 block is grayed out since it is not used with the currently active framework.

 ## DNX Output